 Many of us (including me) are consumed by our money, terrified by our debt, obsessed with calculating our debt or wealth, and fearful of our financial future.
 I was reflecting on this obsessive relationship that I have with my finances when I was reminded that what I really want to achieve is financial health and wellness.
 What’s that?
-I wrote about it early in 2016, and here is the explanation I used then and still like:
+I wrote about it some time ago, and here is the explanation I used then and still like:

 “Financial health is having a conscious and purposeful relationship with money that is satisfying and isn’t overly stressful… Financial health or wellness includes: spending money based on your values; having low or reasonable debt; saving money to meet your goals; and having a safety net, such as an emergency fund or insurance.”

 (Source: Klontz and Lowrance)